History of atomic theory: Dalton's chemical atomism

 Dalton defined an atom as being the "ultimate particle" of a chemical substance, and he used the term "compound atom" to refer to "ultimate particles" which contain two or more elements.
 This is inconsistent with the modern definition, wherein an atom is the basic particle of a chemical element and a molecule is an agglomeration of atoms.
 The term "compound atom" was confusing to some of Dalton's contemporaries as the word "atom" implies indivisibility, but he responded that if a carbon dioxide "atom" is divided, it ceases to be carbon dioxide.
 The carbon dioxide "atom" is indivisible in the sense that it cannot be divided into smaller carbon dioxide particles.

-Dalton made the following assumptions on how "elementary atoms" combined to form "compound atoms" (what we today refer to as molecules).
-When two elements can only form one compound, he assumed it was one atom of each, which he called a "binary compound".
-If two elements can form two compounds, the first compound is a binary compound and the second is a "ternary compound" consisting of one atom of the first element and two of the second.
-If two elements can form three compounds between them, then the third compound is a "quaternary" compound containing one atom of the first element and three of the second.
-Dalton thought that water was a "binary compound", i.e. one hydrogen atom and one oxygen atom.
-Dalton did not know that in their natural gaseous state, the ultimate particles of oxygen, nitrogen, and hydrogen exist in pairs (O_{2}, N_{2}, and H_{2}).
-Nor was he aware of valencies.
-These properties of atoms were discovered later in the 19th century.
+Dalton's system was based on relative weights.
+By his measurements, 7 grams of oxygen will combine with 1 gram of hydrogen to make 8 grams of water.
+Dalton considered water to be a "binary atom", with one oxygen atom and one hydrogen atom, HO.
+He also considered hydrogen gas to be elemental, given an atomic weight of 1.
+Thus the 1:7 measured ratio means oxygen gets an atomic weight of 7 in Dalton's system.
+However, if Dalton had analyzed hydrogen peroxide, H2O2, instead of water he would have assigned oxygen an atomic weight of 16.
+Thus Dalton's relative weight system was fundamentally insufficient to determine unambiguous atomic weight or chemical structures.